-The UBC Teacher Education Program is a post-baccalaureate program that requires a completed degree that is a minimum of three years and academically equivalent to a 120-credit UBC Bachelor degree.
+The UBC teacher education program is a post-baccalaureate program that requires a completed degree that is a minimum of three years and academically equivalent to a 120-credit UBC Bachelor degree.

 Find out if courses from your institution transfer to UBC